SamGomes/for-the-record/README.md

 During the 5 rounds, if the band achieves 3 failed albums, the band collapses and the game is over.Conversely, if the band achieves less than 3 failed albums during the 5 rounds, the band succeeds with a victory.

-##Work initially developed by:
+## Work initially developed by:
 - Samuel Gomes - [@SamGomes](https://github.com/SamGomes)
 - Filipa Correia - [@PipzCorreiaz](https://github.com/PipzCorreiaz)
 - Samuel Mascarenhas - [@samuelfm](https://github.com/samuelfm)

-##Several components were also developed, modified and adapted for several studies by:
+## Components were also developed, modified and adapted for several studies by:
 - Silvia Tulli - [@Silviatulli](https://github.com/Silviatulli)
 - Julien Charles-Nicolas - [@JuCN](https://github.com/JuCN)
 - Justin GALLY - [@MrJuju97351](https://github.com/MrJuju97351)